wombleton/gitlaw-nz/acts/L/Land Transfer Act 1952.md

 *   (1)--(4) _Amendment(s) incorporated in the Act(s)._

     (5) For the avoidance of doubt, it is hereby declared that the prescription, demanding, payment, or receipt, before the commencement of this Act, of any fee was as valid and effectual as if subsections (1) and (2) had come into force on the commencement of the principal Act.

 ---

-# Land Transfer Amendment Act 1993Public Act1993 No 124

-Date of assent28 September 1993

-Commencementsee section 1(2)

-##### 1 Short Title and commencement

-*   (1) This Act may be cited as the [Land Transfer Amendment Act 1993][521], and shall be read together with and deemed part of the Land Transfer Act 1952 (hereinafter referred to as ""the principal Act"").

-    (2) This Act shall come into force on 1 July 1994\.

-##### 5 Special provisions applying to implied term of grant of right to use land or buildings by company to shareholder

-*   (1) The term implied by section 80A(2) of the Companies Act 1955 in a grant by a company to a shareholder of the right to occupy any specified land owned by the company or any specified building or part of a building owned by the company ceases to have effect on the close of 30 June 1997\.

-    (2) Notwithstanding subsection (1) or the repeal of the Companies Act 1955 by the Companies Act Repeal Act 1993, any such grant may be forfeited if---

-    *   (a) leave has been granted to a liquidator or creditor of the company under section 80A(2) of the Companies Act 1955 before the repeal of that Act to forfeit the grant; or

-    *   (b) an application has been made to the court by a liquidator or creditor of the company under section 80A(2) of the Companies Act 1955 for leave to forfeit the grant before the repeal of that Act and the court grants leave to do so.

----